 The Fourth of July is one of the most enjoyable holidays because it brings citizens together to celebrate one commonality: their independence and heritage.
 Not to mention that it gives us an excuse to plan cookouts, parties, and social events.
 As you gather with your loved ones this Independence Day, we ask that you keep in mind the dangers that are associated with the holiday as well, if only so that you and your loved ones do not experience those perils.

 The National Highway Traffic Safety Administration released data from the 4th of July holidays between 2007 and 2011, which states that there were 780 deaths in car wrecks caused by intoxicated drivers.
-That's 40 percent of all automobile accident fatalities in that time period.
+That’s 40 percent of all automobile accident fatalities in that time period.
 These numbers are staggering.
-In an effort to prevent drunk driving and lessen those numbers this July 4th holiday season, Jones & Swanson is partnering with various organizations, including the NHTSA, in an initiative to prevent drunk driving of Georgia roadways.
+In an effort to prevent drunk driving and lessen those numbers this July 4th holiday season, Jones & Swanson is partnering with various organizations, including the NHTSA, in an initiative to prevent drunk driving on Georgia roadways.

 There are two very important truths that we want readers to be aware of: